 Career Counseling, Development and Transition

 Are you feeling unchallenged at work?
 Burned out?
 Worried about losing your job?
 Are you searching for greater meaning in what you do?
 Have you been “downsized”?
 Should you go back to school to learn new skills?
-These are the challenges I have helped so many of my clients master.
+These are some of the questions I have helped so many of my clients answer.
 I offer the unique benefit of helping you solve your issue from four different perspectives: As a coach I know the techniques to keep you focused and motivated.
 As a marketing expert I know how to position and "sell" yourself.
 As a psychotherapist, I can help you uncover obstacles and/or interests that are much more likely to surface through precision questioning and ensuing dialogue than in static personality or career testing.
 Finally, as a businessman I bring a very practical "What steps need to be taken to make this happen?" approach.

 Think of our work together as an investment in yourself and your future, in the same way that you might hire an investment advisor to help you get maximum value from your personal financial assets.
 I bring to this process my substantial “real world” experience in the business and non-profit fields, as well as my professional credentials as a therapist and the knowledge I’ve gained through coaching hundreds of clients in fields as diverse as finance, law, the arts, IT, entrepreneurship, real estate, hospitality, education, health care, not-for-profit, and of course government.

 I know what employers are looking for, how to create outstanding "marketing" materials (i.e. resume, cover letter, LinkedIn profile, business card, "elevator pitch," etc.), how to launch your own personal “marketing campaign”, and how the job market has changed.
 I will place special emphasis on keeping you motivated and productive.
 I look forward to working closely with you on this oftentimes scary, but ultimately manageable journey.